Risk Management

 • Promotion of work weeks with two days off

-• Recruitment support for business partners, commendations and special allowances for outstanding skilled workers, support for training multi-skilled workers
+• Recruitment support for business partners, commendations and special allowances for outstanding skilled workers, and support for training multi-skilled workers

-• Implementing adaptive/retention trainings for skilled workers at the Educational and Training Facility (Shimizu Takumi Training Center)
+• Implementing adaptive/retention trainings for skilled workers at the educational and training facility (Shimizu Takumi Training Center)

-• Promotion of advancement of women
+• Promotion of women's participation and advancement

 • PR activities to highlight attractiveness of the construction industry